Daniel-Carpenter/AdvProgrammingOOP/05 - Projects/Project 01/README.md

 In order to compile the tasked program, I used a systematic approach to tackle the issue.

-1. First, I used the UML diagram provided to understand the methods within both `.java` files.
+1. First, I created a UML diagram to understand the methods within both `.java` files.

 2. Next, I incrementally tested the program in another `.java` file to ensure that the output of each method matched the project decription's example output.